 For the dependent variable, we used the logarithm of an average monthly wage within the past year on a person’s primary job (variable J13.2 in the RLMS dataset).
 If a person had an additional job, the maximum wage value among the two (variables J13.2 and J40) was selected for the analysis.
 In the waves from 1994 to 1996, the question mentioned above was absent; for those waves, we exploited a variable about the average amount of money earned by a respondent within the past 30 days (variable J10) as a reasonable approximation.

 The present research uses both metric (measured in years) and categorical education variables.
 The metric version was created by assigning the average expected number of years corresponding to each attained education level.
 For the categorical version (EDUC), we distinguished three categories: (1) secondary, (2) vocational, and (3) higher.
 Incomplete levels were incorporated into the respective upper categories (e.g., incomplete higher - into higher).
 Vocational education here includes the International Standard Classification of Education (ISCED) levels for vocational education: 35, 45 and 55.
 We are interested in exploring returns to education in general, and vocational and higher education.
-Estimations of premiums to primary and secondary schooling levels are technically unreachable to us since the number of adults without primary education, and the number of adults with only primary level is minuscule in the general population.
-The experience variable was calculated as a difference between current age and years of education minus .
+Estimations of premiums to primary and secondary schooling levels are technically not possible since the number of adults without primary education, and the number of adults with only primary schooling, is minuscule in the general population.
+The experience variable was calculated as a difference between current age and years of education minus 6 (the typical school starting age).
 Regression (1) was estimated separately for each year for the entire sample and separately for males and females.
 The Appendix presents the results for each year.

 We are particularly interested in the returns to specific levels of education, estimated through a series of dummy variables.
-Using Secondary Education completed as the base or omitted dummy for purpose of interpretation, we use dummies or Vocational Education and for Higher Education.
+Using Secondary Education completed as the base or omitted dummy for purposes of interpretation, we use dummy variables for Vocational Education and Higher Education.
 The specification is presented in equation (2):

 Log (Wage) = a0 + a1 · DV oc + a2 · DHigher + a3 · Exp + a4 · Exp2 + a5 · Gender + (2)